develop2arman/rust-all-in-one/workspace/memory/MEMORY.md

 - The stack can include elements of arbitrary size, where the implication of the dinner plate(exmple theory in book) analogy is that all elements must be of the same size.

 > So why is the stack called the stack?
->> Because of the usage pattern.
-Entries on the stack are made in a **Last In, First Out (#LIFO) manner.**The entries **in the stack are called stack frames.
+> Because of the usage pattern.
+Entries on the stack are made in a **Last In, First Out (#LIFO) manner.** The entries **in the stack are called stack frames.
 Stack frames are created as function calls are made**.
 As a program progresses, a cursor within the CPU updates to reflect the current address of the current stack frame.

 > one CPU instruction: incrementing/decrementing the stack frame pointer

 >> The #cursor is known as the [[stack_pointer]].
 As functions are called within functions, the stack pointer decreases in value as the stack grows.
-When a function returns, the stack pointer increases.Stack frames contain a function’s state during the call.
+When a function **returns, the stack pointer increases**.Stack frames contain a function’s state during the call.
 When a function is called within a function, the older function’s values are effectively frozen in time.
-Stack frames are also known as activation frames, and less commonly allocation records.
+Stack frames are also **known as activation frames**, and less commonly allocation records.

 >> Unlike dinner plates, **every stack frame is a different size**.